NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

 * Linear results include all nodes (endpoints) present in the input.
   In some cases more nodes will be present.
   (If merged lines are required see <xref href="NetTopologySuite.Operation.Linemerge.LineMerger">LineMerger</xref>.)
-* Polygon edges which collapse completely due to rounding are not output
+* Polygon edges which undergo topology collapse to lines (due to rounding or snapping) are included in the result.
-* The `intersection` operation may produce a heterogenous result.
+  This means that all operations may produce a heterogeneous result.
+  Generally this only occurs when using a fixed-precision model.
-  The result contains all the dimensional components of the intersection. always produce a homogeneous result.
+* The `intersection` operation result includes all the components of the intersection for geometries which intersect in components of the same and/or lower dimension.
-* The `difference` operation produces a homogeneous result.
+* The `difference` operation produces a homogeneous result if no topology collapses are present.
-  The result dimension is that of the left-hand operand.
+  In this case the result dimension is equal to that of the left-hand operand.
 * The `union` and `symmetric difference` operations may produce heterogeneous result if the inputs are of mixed dimension.
 * Homogeneous results are output as `Multi` geometries.